-The minutes of the relevant board of directors meeting must contain a reference to the existence of and reasons for this conflict of interest.
-Furthermore, they must describe in sufficient detail (i) the Director's declaration and explanation regarding the nature of the conflict of interest, (ii) the nature of the relevant decision or transaction, (iii) the justification for the decision taken and (iv) the financial consequences for the Company.
+The minutes of the relevant board of directors meeting must contain a reference to the existence of and the nature of this conflict of interest.
+Furthermore, they must describe in sufficient detail (i) the director's declaration and explanation regarding the nature of the conflict of interest, (ii) the nature of the relevant decision or transaction, (iii) the justification for the decision taken and (iv) the financial consequences for the Company.